weiliu2016/weiliu2016.github.io/_pages/about.md

 Selected Working Papers
 ======
+- **Liu, W.**, Zhang, F., Yang, H. Service differentiation in a two-sided market of shared parking
 - **Liu, W.**, Zhang, F., Yang, H. Modeling and managing the joint equilibrium of destination and parking choices under a hybrid supplyof curbside and shared parking.
 - Xu, G., Zhong, L., **Liu, W.** A global optimization method for pricing and seat allocation schemes in passenger railway systems.
 - Najmia, A., Rashidi, T.H., **Liu, W.** Ridesharing in the era of Mobility as a Service (MaaS): An Activity-based Approach with Multimodality and Intermodality.